 Upper Roadway

-Going this way required a bit of route-finding through the old-growth.
-But we would, in turn, avoid the busy trail.
-Later we reached the upper roadway by the powerline.
-Judging from the tread marks, bikers come through here regularly.
-Despite the open space, the trees kept us from seeing out into the valley.
+Going this way required some route-finding through the old growth but avoided the busy trail.
+Soon, we reached the upper roadway by the powerline with tread marks that looked like bikers come through here regularly.
+Despite the open space, the trees kept us from seeing the valley.

 See more trip photos here.